 Although your business might not have billions in the bank, data breaches like these could happen to any company, regardless of size.
 Implementing a small business cyber security checklist is the first step to securing your digital walls.

 Small Business Risks Are Higher Than Ever

-America’s financial systems have noted the rise in attacks on small firms and the threats those pose to the country’s economy.
-FINRA, the Financial Industry Regulatory Authority, has created an exhaustive “Small Firm Cybersecurity Checklist” that breaks down the elements of computer system vulnerabilities and provides guidance on how to avoid losses to the digital thugs that exploit them.
+America’s financial systems have noted the rise in attacks on small firms and the threats they pose to the country’s economy.
+FINRA, the Financial Industry Regulatory Authority, has created an exhaustive “Small Firm Cybersecurity Checklist” that breaks down the elements of computer system vulnerabilities.
+The checklist provides guidance on how to avoid losses to the digital thugs that exploit them.

-There are five categories that encompass 12 sections.
-By following the cyber security checklist, you can put in place practices that will provide barriers between you and the cyber crooks:
+We’ve expanded on FINRA’s guidelines to create an exhaustive small business cyber security checklist.
+By following this checklist, you can put practices in place that will provide protective barriers between you and the cyber crooks:

 - Inventory all assets and their related risks.

 - Clarify users and access points because each poses an individual risk.

 - Ensure encryption practices are current and enforced.

 - Scan for intrusions.
 Detection programming is critical to capture intruders before they can cause damage.